jim3/Inventory-Management-App-Express-EJS-Sequelize/README.md

 #### Things planned to implement

+-   Create a user account
+-   Authenticating the user
 -   Search for parts by part type, part name, quantity and price
 -   Sort parts by part type, part name, quantity and price
--   Create a user account
--   Authentication
--   Authorization

 ---